 The study - conducted online in June - which sought to understand how users are consuming online health content, also measure the perceptions and attitudes toward health care advertising.
 T

+he behavior of users online about medical conditions and diagnoses, as well.
 The results of the study revealed these people are using the Internet to take charge of their health and better educated about the condition and treatment options.

 "Health users are more attractive to accordant advertisements as accommodation authoritative tools, back those ad letters are appropriately affiliated to the consumer's charge or goal," said Evan Minskoff, carnality president, marketing, the About Group.
 "Advertisers can reach potential customers more effectively when you align the posts of content that helps deepen the relevance of a brand to consumers at key moments of need."